MiniZinc/libminizinc/en/flattening.rst

 The treatment of *constraint items* in let expressions is analogous to defined variables.
 One can think of a constraint as equivalent to defining a new Boolean variable.
-The definitions of the new Boolean variables are extractted to the top level, and the Boolean remains in the correct context.
+The definitions of the new Boolean variables are extracted to the top level, and the Boolean remains in the correct context.

 .. code-block:: minizinc